thekompanee/chamber/README.md

 end
 ```

-Will always return true because `false` becomes `'false'` on Heroku which, as
+Now because environment variables are always strings, `false` becomes `'false'`.
-far as Ruby is concerned, is `true`.
-Now, you could completely omit the
+And because, as far as Ruby is concerned, any `String` is `true`, `enabled?`
-`enabled` key, however this causes issues if you would like to audit your
+would return `true`.
+Now, you could completely omit the `enabled` key, however
-settings (say for each environment) to make sure they are all the same.
-Some
+this causes issues if you would like to audit your settings (say for each
-will have the `enabled` setting and some will not, which will give you false
+environment) to make sure they are all the same.
+Some will have the `enabled`
-positives.
+setting and some will not, which will give you false positives.

 You could work around it by doing this: